- Level: Easy

 However, you can also visualize your actions with the toolbar.

-By toggling on 'Actions' (green flag icon), you should have a view of all actions on the page.
+By toggling on 'Actions' (yellow target icon), you'll see a view of all actions on the page.

 Here, you can click an element and see all actions that use it.
 This is a great way of making sure the relevant elements to you have an action associated with them.

 Additionally, by clicking a specific action on an element, you can update or delete it.